muziyongshixin/ORB-SLAM2-based-AR-on-Android/README.md

 ## Introduction
 This is a Android Augmented Reality APP based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) and OpenGL.
 The demo video can be found in the links below.

+## Notice
+We thank the great contribution of [@maximaging](https://github.com/maximaging).

+This project may be out of date, and I am not work on SLAM for a long time, so you can disscuss with [@maximaging](https://github.com/maximaging) if you have any issues or questions.

 **demo  videos**